 What do the words “Atlantic City” bring to mind today?
 Monopoly?
 Casinos?
 The Boardwalk?
 Back in the late 1800’s, Philadelphians taking the train into Atlantic City had only one thing on their minds: the beach.
 Atlantic City’s beach served as a place to recuperate from the stress and ills of daily city life.
-That still stands true, but today, the beach in this “to do” destination has a few extra perks.
+That still stands true today.

 The Atlantic City beach, linked to the casinos, shops and streets by the world-famous Boardwalk, is the cheapest entertainment you can find in the city.
 The cost to feel the warm sand beneath your toes and the cool ocean breeze against your sun-kissed skin: FREE!
 That’s right, unlike other beaches along the Jersey Shore, there are no badges or entrance fees for Atlantic City.
 Atlantic City’s beaches are even equipped with handicap access ramps so everyone can enjoy the sand and surf.

 The Atlantic City beach is not only known for having the first Boardwalk, it is also known for having the first paid, professional lifesaving squad in the world.
 The free beaches have lifeguards on duty throughout the summer season between the hours of 10 a.m. and 6 p.m., so you can feel safe testing the Atlantic Ocean’s waves.

 Sunbathing and people watching are always a favorite past time of beach goers.
 You can also practice your architectural skills by constructing sandcastles, lounge in a beach chair engaged in a good book or start up a volleyball or touch football game in the sand.